KQ7365/Sugar-Free-Crypto/README.md

 # Instructions to deploy app

+(1)UPDATE as of 18NOV(The free/public API normally used no longer allows unlimited fetch calls.
+As of now, all fetch calls are currently under the local JSON database.
+All instructions to deploy application remain the same).
+(2)UPDATE as of 18NOV: User may now remove favorite links and favorite cryptos within the Favorites page to allow further functionality.

 - Be sure to open the Sugar-Free-Crypto-Database repository (also pinned on profile) and read instructions.
 Recommend deploying JSON database before deploying React app

 1. clone this repository into your Workspace directory
 2. cd into the repository Sugar-Free-Crypto
 3. npm install
 4. npm start (If application does not start properly, ensure you have cloned and are actively running the JSON database.
-See instructions on line 7 of this ReadMe)
+See instructions on line 10 of this ReadMe)
+5. Register as a new user at http://localhost:3000/register and enjoy navigating my application!

 ## Description